UpLib/Liberland/local-partners/Zmajevac.md

 <br>

-Liberland will certainly try to purchase some land being in the Zmajevac municipal ban/cadastre.
+Liberland and/or Liberladers will certainly try to purchase some land being in the Zmajevac municipal ban/cadastre.
+Having friendly relations would obviously be a plus.

 <br>